rabbitmq/erlando/README.md

           ]), undefined).

 We start by creating a State-transform over the Identity-monad.

+> This is the syntax for *instantiating* parameterized modules. `StateT` is a variable referencing a module instance which, in this case, is a monad.

-We set up a couple of shorthands for running functions that either just modify the state, or modify the state and return a result.
+We set up two shorthands for running functions that either just modify the state, or modify the state *and* return a result.
 Whilst there's a bit of bookkeeping to do, we achieve our goal: there are no state variables now to renumber whenever we make a change: we use cut to leave holes in the functions where State should be fed in, and we